-Plastic Dog Bowls
+8. Plastic Dog Bowls

 Plastic dog bowls are the cheapest option (you can find them for $2 a pop), but they can also be dangerous for young puppies.

-Retractable Dog Leashes
+9. Retractable Dog Leashes

 Although they are very popular because they allow your dog to cover more ground than regular leads and leashes, they can also hurt your puppy because they often cause deep cuts and rope burns.

-Choke and Electric Collars
+10. Choke and Electric Collars

-Choke/prong collars or chains have a purpose to stop your dog from pulling on his lead.
+Choke/prong collars or chains have the purpose of stopping your dog from pulling on his lead.
 However, this can cause a lot of pain and discomfort to your puppy, causing both emotional and physical harm.

 Dog trainers can sometimes use them, but they know exactly what they're doing, how to use them safely, and when they are the absolute last option.